-We would like to thank our colleagues from the AKSW research group for their helpful comments during the development of the WYSIWYM model.
+We would like to thank our colleagues from the AKSW research group for their helpful comments and inspiring discussions during the development of the WYSIWYM model.
 This work was partially supported by a grant from the European Union's 7th Framework Programme provided for the project LOD2 (GA no. 257943).